garycunningham89/machinelearning/README.md

 # Machine Learning and Statistics
 ### Tasks 2020
-### Due: last commit on or before December 18th, 2020
+### Due: last commit on or before January 1st, 2021
 Four tasks will included in Jupyter Notebook.
 Tasks Descriptor listed below:

 ### Task 1